SehejBakshi/SehejBakshi/README.md

 ### Hello there! 👋
 <img src="https://user-images.githubusercontent.com/52279659/97475061-cb238180-1972-11eb-8e6c-3245f5c32b8a.png" width="100"/>
-I am Sehej Bakshi, a BE CSE student at Army Institute of Technology who's into ML and DL.
+&nbsp;&nbsp;&nbsp;I am Sehej Bakshi, a BE CSE student at Army Institute of Technology who's into ML and DL.<br>

 ### Get in touch: